alfrh02/forum-app/README.md

 - [x] Post submission page
     - [ ] Check for topic membership
 - [ ] FIX : change membership columns to utilise user & topic names instead of IDs
     - [ ] Make user & topic names their primary keys?
 - [ ] Put topic name in post URL
+- [ ] Change primary keys to names instead of IDs
 - [x] User search functionality
 - [x] Post search functionality
     - There probably won't be enough topics to warrant a search function for it.